Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 That’s because MonsterInsights offers an EU Compliance addon that works out of the box.
 It will automatically change your analytics settings to help you stay in compliance with privacy laws.

-MonsterInsights is a premium plugin, and EU compliance is included in the lowest plan.
+The EU compliance addon is included in the premium plan.
 The best thing is that it automatically integrates with both Cookie Notice and Cookiebot.

 The first step is to install the MonsterInsights plugin and connect it to your Google Analytics account.
 For more information, see our guide on how to install Google Analytics using MonsterInsights.